-- Insurer: A private health insurance company that offers one or more of the following, commercial insurance benefit administration for self-insured employers, Medicare managed care products and/or are Medicaid/Children's Health Insurance Program (CHIP) managed care organization (MCO) products. - Large Provider: A provider of sufficient size to yield statistically meaningful assessments of performance relative to the spending or the quality benchmarks, as determined by the DHCC for public reporting purposes. - Market: The highest level of categorization of the health insurance market.
-For example, Medicare and Medicare managed care are collectively referred to as the "Medicare Market."
-Medicaid/CHIP FFS and Medicaid/CHIP MCO managed care are collectively referred to as the "Medicaid Market."
+- Insurer: A private health insurance company that offers one or more of the following, commercial insurance benefit administration for self-insured employers, Medicare managed care products and/or are Medicaid managed care organization (MCO) products. - Insurance Line of Business: The standard level of reporting benchmark-spending data insurers will use.
+See Appendix A for more information. - Market: The highest level of categorization of the health insurance market.
+For example, Medicare fee for service (FFS) and Medicare managed care are collectively referred to as the "Medicare Market."
+Medicaid FFS and Medicaid managed care are collectively referred to as the "Medicaid Market."
 Individual, self-insured, small and large group markets and student health insurance are collectively referred to as the "Commercial Market." - Net Cost of Private Health Insurance (NCPHI): Measures the costs to Delaware residents associated with the administration of private health insurance (including Medicare managed care and Medicaid managed care).
 It is defined as the difference between health premiums earned and benefits incurred, and consists of insurers' costs of paying bills, advertising, sales commissions and other administrative costs, premium taxes and profits (or contributions to reserves) or losses.
 NCPHI is reported as a component of THCE at the state, market and insurer levels.
 NCPHI will not be reported at the provider level. - Payer: A term used to refer collectively to both insurers and public programs submitting data to DHCC. - Payer Recoveries: Funds distributed by a payer and then later recouped (either through an adjustment from current or future payments, or through a cash transfer) due to a review, audit or investigation of funds distribution by the payer.
-Payment recoveries is a separate, reportable field in insurer TME reporting. - Pharmacy Rebates: Any rebates provided by pharmaceutical manufacturers to payers for prescription drugs, excluding manufacturer-provided fair market value bona fide service fees.7 The
+Payment recoveries is a separate, reportable field in insurer TME reporting. - Pharmacy Rebates: Any rebates provided by pharmaceutical manufacturers to payers for prescription drugs, excluding manufacturer-provided fair market value bona fide service fees.
+The computation of THCE at the State, market and payer level is net of pharmacy rebates (i.e., expenditures are reduced by the amount of the pharmacy rebates). - Premium Revenues (for NCPHI): A term used to refer to an insurer's total premium revenues for a given Insurance Line of Business code for Delaware residents.
+To be used in the computation of

-7 Fair market value bona fide service fees are fees paid by a manufacturer to a third party (e.g., insurer, PBM, etc.) that represent fair market value for a bona fide, itemized service actually performed on behalf of the manufacturer, which the manufacturer would otherwise perform (or contract for) in the absence of the service arrangement (e.g., data service feeds, distribution service fees, patient care management programs, etc.).
+&lt;sup>6 Fair market value bona fide service fees are fees paid by a manufacturer to a third party (e.g., insurer and PBM) that represent fair market value for a bona fide, itemized service actually performed on behalf of the manufacturer, which the manufacturer would otherwise perform (or contract for) in the absence of the service arrangement (e.g., data service feeds, distribution service fees, and patient care management programs).